productml/blurr/examples/offer-ai/offer-ai-walkthrough.md

 AWS Sagemaker is an option here to train the model and host it for predictions.
 We’ve also put together a guide to building your own AMI to run Tensorflow.

-TODO: Add link to article
+TODO: Write article and add link @vigbk

 Sagemaker starts off with creating a hosted Jupyter notebook instance which is used for working with data and training models.

 The [official Sagemaker documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-training.html) has several great examples.
-We’ve included a notebook that describes how to build a model to predict video game sales from reviews (TODO: Add link).
+We’ve included a notebook that describes how to build a model to [predict video game sales from reviews] (AWS-Sagemaker-example-video-game-sales-xgboost.md).
 With Sagemaker, we can train with the data we’ve processed in S3 and deploy a model to be used as a prediction API.

 # Use in production

 Once this is in production, the end-to-end flow looks like this.

 ![production](images/production.png)

+Tune, experiment and play around with data to improve the model.
+Remember to smell the roses on your journey to Higher Revenue Land!